 Take your medicine at about the same time each day.

-It is very important to take all your anti-HIV medicines as prescribed and at the
+It is very important to take each of your anti-HIV medicines as prescribed and at

-right times of day.
+the right times of day.
 This can help your medicines work better.
-It also lowers the chance
+It also lowers the

 It does not matter if you take this medicine before or after food.